alertlogic/ci_lambda_checks/README.md

         evidence: "{sg_configuration,0}",
         type : "application/json"
     }
-}
+},
 ```
 This allows the index.handler to iterate through and execute any checks marked as ```"enabled": true``` to build a custom check library based on your deployment strategy.

 ##Building for AWS
-run ```npm run build``` to create a versioned, distributable zip artifact.
+run ```npm run build``` to create a versioned, distributable zip artifact with optional (but encouraged) automatic deployment.
-This artifcat is properly packaged to upload directly to AWS Lambda and work with the default configuration.
+This artifact is properly packaged to upload directly to AWS Lambda and work with the default configuration.
 run ```npm run release``` to update the version

 Upload that zip to Lambda